Metro is building a zero-emission fleet

 This commitment is based on a successful test of three battery-electric buses and an in-depth feasibility analysis.

 Assuming that battery bus technology evolves to meet our transit system’s needs, Metro will purchase only zero-emission buses starting in 2020.
-The transition to a zero-emission fleet could be completed as early as 2034, or by 2040 at the latest.
+The transition to a zero-emission fleet will be completed by 2040 at the latest.

 Zero-emission fleet media/news releases:

 |October 2017||Have you seen me?
 New extended range Proterra electric battery bus in test mode in King County—Metro Matters blog post|